So I guess it’s fall now.

 I should say that when I made this soup recipe, it was a beautiful 65-degree day; one of those unicorn days the midwest sees weather-wise.

-It’s either hot as hell or cold as the arctic here with little in between, so when we get those days we do things like make soup.
+It’s either hot as hell or cold as the arctic here with little in between, so when we get those days we do things like making soup.

 Or open the windows.